Croatia is one of the countries that dealt with coronavirus pandemic exceptionally well so far.

 The Slovenes account for the majority of the usage of cottages and rented camping pitches in Croatia, and our neighbours to the north are certainly planning to come, but it would be naive to compare these potential figures for 2020 with the record 11 million overnight stays that were achieved last year, explained the director of the Slovenian office of the Croatian National Tourist Board, Metka Bradetic.

-The situation is similar with Poland and Hungary, with those in the hospitality industry placing a lot of their hope in the hands of the nearby Austrians.
+The situation is similar to Poland and Hungary, with those in the hospitality industry placing a lot of their hope in the hands of the nearby Austrians.

 “If the borders are opened, Croatia will be the number one foreign destination for Hungarians” said Ivana Herceg, the Croatian National Tourist Board’s director in Hungary.